 - (c) Allowing BHA inspection.
 The Family must allow the BHA to inspect the Unit at reasonable times and after reasonable notice. - (d) Violation of Lease.
 The Family may not commit any serious or repeated violation of the Lease - (e) Family notice of move or Lease termination.
-The Family must notify the BHA and the Owner before the Family moves out of the Unit, or terminates the Lease on notice to the Owner. - The Family must give the BHA a copy of the thirty-day notice of termination that the Family gave to the Owner before the Family can move to a new Apartment with assistance. - (f) Owner eviction notice.
+The Family must notify the BHA and the Owner before the Family moves out of the Unit. or terminates the Lease on notice to the Owner. - The Family must give the BHA a copy of the thirty-day notice of termination that the Family gave to the Owner before the Family can move to a new Apartment with assistance. - (f) Owner eviction notice.
 The Family must promptly give the BHA a copy of any Owner eviction notice.
 Promptly means within two weeks of receiving the eviction notice for the purposes of this section. - (g) Use and occupancy of the Unit. - (1) The Family must use the assisted Unit for residence by the Family.
-The assisted Unit must be the Family's only residence. - (2) All Family members residing in the Unit must be approved by the BHA.
+The assisted Unit must be the Family's only residence.

+- (2) All Family members residing in the Unit must be approved by the BHA.
 The Family must promptly notify (within thirty (30) days) the Housing Authority of the birth, adoption, or court-awarded custody of a child.
 The Family must request and receive BHA approval before adding any other Family member as an occupant of the Unit.
-No person other than

-- members of the assisted Family may reside in the Unit, except a foster child22 or aLive-In-Aide - (3) The Family must promptly notify BHA (within thirty (30) days) that a Family member no longer resides in the Unit. - (4) If the BHA has given approval, a foster child or a Live-In-Aide may reside in the Unit.
+No person other than members of the assisted Family may reside in the Unit, except a foster child or aLive-In-Aide - (3) The Family must promptly notify BHA (within thirty (30) days) that a Family member no longer resides in the Unit. - (4) If the BHA has given approval, a foster child or a Live-In-Aide may reside in the Unit.
 See also the definition of Family in Chapter 18: Glossary. - (5) A Family Member may engage in legal profit making activities in the Unit, but only if such activities are incidental to the primary use of the Unit for residence by members of the Family. - (6) The Family must not sublease or let the Unit. - (7) The Family must not assign the Lease or transfer the Unit. - (h) Absence from the Unit.
 The Family must supply any information or certification requested by the BHA to verify that the Family is living in the Unit, or relating to a Family absence of the Unit, including any BHA requested information or certification regarding Family absences.
 The Family must cooperate with the BHA for this purpose.
 The Family must promptly notify (within thirty (30) days) the BHA of an absence from the Unit.
 Absence means that no member of the Family resides in the Unit.
 See also section 11.6. - (i) Interest in the Unit.
-The Family must not own or have an interest in the Unit. - Fraud and other program violation.
+The Family must not own or have an interest in the Unit. - (j) Fraud and other program violation.
 The members of the Family must not commit fraud, bribery, or any other corrupt criminal act in connection with the programs. - (k) Crime by Family Members.
-The members of the Family may not engage in Drug-Related Criminal Activity or Violent Criminal Activity or other criminal activity that threatens the health, safety or right to peaceful enjoyment of other residents and persons residing in the immediate vicinity of the Premises. - (I) Alcohol abuse by Family Members.
-The members of the Family must not abuse alcohol in a way that threatens the health, safety or right to peaceful enjoyment of other Participants and persons residing in the immediate vicinity of the Premises. - (m) Other housing assistance.
-An assisted Family, or any member of the Family, may not receive Section 8 tenant-based assistance while receiving another housing subsidy, for the same Unit or for a different Unit, under any duplicative (as determined by HUD or in accordance with HUD requirements) federal, State or local housing assistance program.
+The members of the Family may not engage in Drug-Related Criminal Activity or Violent Criminal Activity or other criminal activity that threatens the health, safety or right to peaceful enjoyment of other residents and persons residing in the immediate vicinity of the Premises.

-22 See definition of Family in the Glossary for BHA's policy on foster children.
+&lt;sup>22 See definition of Family in the Glossary for BHA's policy on foster children.